 Surgery

-Clipping: This is a common treatment for aneurysms.
+Clipping: This is a common Treatment Of A Ruptured Aneurysm.
 Surgeons open up the skull (this is called craniotomy) and place a tiny metal clip on the neck of the aneurysm.
 This clip stops blood from entering the aneurysm, like putting a clip on a balloon to stop it from inflating.
 This is falling out of favour because of the need for open surgery.

 • Coiling: This is less invasive than open surgery and preferred all over the world.
 Doctors thread a thin tube through the blood vessels to the aneurysm.
 They then push tiny coils through the tube into the aneurysm.
 These coils fill up the aneurysm, blocking blood flow into it and preventing it from bursting.
 It’s like filling the bubble with something that stops it from growing.